 Catalog Description

-Description: Covers career pathways in the Administration of Justice.
-Includes educational planning of available degree programs, labor market research, and the hiring process: development of a resume, background investigations, personal history statements, interview dynamics, and hiring examinations. (not transferable)
+Description: Covers career pathways in Administration of Justice.
+Includes educational planning of available degree programs, labor market research, and the hiring process: development of a resume, background investigations, Personal History Statements, interview dynamics, and hiring examinations.
+(CSU)

 Course Student Learning Outcomes